Part 13: A Wedding, A Short Con, and Drifting

 A few years ago, I had Marilyn McGuire, ancestry expert, look into Alma Anderson.
 My father told me about his first wife when I was a young girl.
 They were teenagers when they wed, which wasn't uncommon back in the 1930s, especially for people in the South.
 Alma had health problems, which my father writes about in this journal.
 After they were married, they lived in Columbia.
 Alma had to be hospitalized for a time, and he writes he "sent her to Wilmington, followed her there."
 It seems my father took off without her.
 They never divorced.

 I will close part 13 with Alma Anderson's death certificate, below.
-Part 14: Marilyn sends me shocking newspaper clippings from 1940.
+Up next in Part 14: Marilyn sends me shocking newspaper clippings from 1940.